galette/galettedoc/source/usermanual/generalites.rst

 .. versionadded:: 1.3.0

+   Marked **experimental**: it is complete and tested, but it is new, and the interface may still change.

 Once :ref:`a policy has been set in the preferences <pref_2fa>`, every account can protect itself with a second factor: after the password, Galette asks for a six digits code that changes every thirty seconds.

+If you are an administrator or a staff member and have not set one up, Galette invites you to when you log in.
+Nothing forces you to; **Later** keeps quiet for six months, **Do not ask again** for a year.

 You need an application to compute those codes.
 Any of them will do, they all follow the same standard; among the free ones: